 Lest I be accused of being an inveterate unilateralist in international tax matters, let me emphasize that there is an extremely important role for coordination between the Treasury/IRS and other tax authorities.
 International tax arbitrage often involves complicated structuring and it is usually practiced in private transactions that are difficult to identify and to reverse engineer.
 As is often the case in domestic tax planning (both of the legitimate and the tax shelter type), the IRS and other tax authorities can very easily find themselves woefully behind in learning about these activities, auditing and challenging troublesome transactions, and issuing guidance to forestall additional "bad" transactions from being consummated.
 In an effort to rectify this imbalance, it is essential that tax authorities share information about transactions, structures and the parties involved.
-Such cooperation is likely to prove to be a powerful tool in weeding out abusive transactions (which are excluded from the scope of international tax arbitrage, as defined for purposes of this paper),257 including situations in which the participants take inconsistent factual positions in describing and reporting the transaction to their respective tax authorities.
+Such cooperation is likely to prove to be a powerful tool in weeding out abusive transactions (which are excluded from the scope of international tax arbitrage, as defined for purposes of this paper),236 including situations in which the participants take inconsistent factual positions in describing and reporting the transaction to their respective tax authorities.
 Depending on the circumstances, it may also be desirable for tax authorities to discuss their respective legal positions regarding the issues presented and the steps that they are taking to challenge specific transactions or to curb future transactions.
-Thus, the steps taken by the United States and other governments in recent years to share information and coordinate examination efforts regarding such transactions258 should be applauded, encouraged and expanded.

-J. Regulatory Authority and Summary
+J. Regulatory Authority and Summary.

-This Part VII reviewed several possible approaches that might be considered in the event that Congress or the Treasury/IRS determine that duplicate benefits FTC arbitrage transactions should be curbed in their entirety or, alternatively, to the extent they involve cross-crediting (either at all or above a certain level) or other troublesome features.
-If such transactions were to be curbed completely, the most effective approach would appear to be the enactment of a separate Code Sec.
-904 "basket" for such transactions (discussed in Part VII.C.4 above).
-Curbing only those transactions that involve cross-crediting (or significant and abusive cross-crediting) poses challenges in delineating between "good" and "bad" transactions and quantifying the relevant criteria for applying such an approach.
+This Part VII reviewed several possible approaches that might be considered in the event that Congress or the Treasury/IRS determine that duplicate benefits FTC arbitrage transactions should be curbed in their entirety or, alternatively, to the extent they involve crosscrediting (either at all or above a certain level) or other troublesome features.
+If such transactions were to be curbed completely, the most effective approach would appear to be the enactment of a separate section 904 "basket" for such transactions (discussed in Part VII.C.4 above).
+Curbing only those transactions that involve cross-crediting poses challenges in delineating between "good" and "bad" transactions and quantifying the relevant criteria for applying such an approach.
 It should be possible to curb U.S. borrower transactions (and, if the Treasury/IRS disagree with the views expressed above, U.S. lender transactions) without much difficulty.
-Whether useful and informative guidance can be formulated regarding other features of duplicate benefits FTC arbitrage transactions that the Treasury/ IRS might consider to be problematic will depend on the nature of those features and whether, for example, the analysis turns on highly fact-specific criteria or can be generalized and clearly delineated.
+Depending on what other features of such transactions are considered troublesome, it may be relatively easy to target such features through a notice or regulation that interprets existing rules or principles.